developersworkspace/Docker-Samples/redis-cluster/README.md

 `docker run -d --net=host redis7006`

-Now that all 6 instances is up and running we can start to cluster them.
+With all 6 instances running, we are able to start clustering the instances.

-To do so, we first need to download the redis source which contains the clustering script.
+To do so, we first need to download the redis source which contains the script for clustering.

 `wget http://download.redis.io/releases/redis-stable.tar.gz`

-The source that we've downloaded is zipped, we can unzip this by running
+The source that we've downloaded is zipped, we can unzip this by running.

 `tar xzf redis-stable.tar.gz`

-The script that we'll be using is a ruby script which will require some addtional installs.
+The script that we'll be using is a ruby script which requires some additional installs.

 `sudo apt-get install -y ruby & sudo gem install redis`